kyma-project/kyma/resources/core/charts/configurations-generator/README.md

 ## Overview

-This chart installs the Kubeconfig generator, a proprietary tool that generates a `Kubeconfig` file which allows the user to access to the Kyma cluster through the Command Line Interface (CLI), and to manipulate the connected cluster within the permission boundaries of the user.
+The Kubeconfig generator is a proprietary tool that generates a `kubeconfig` file which allows the user to access the Kyma cluster through the Command Line Interface (CLI), and to manage the connected cluster within the permission boundaries of the user.

 Read [this](../../../../docs/authorization-and-authentication/docs/004-details-kubecofig-generator.md) document to learn how to use the generator.